taufik-nurrohman/y-a-m-l/README.md

 People don’t seem to be looking for content management systems anymore.
 There are so many blogging services already that allow them to just write.
 Personalization and monetization don’t seem to be the main concerns anymore in this era of big data.
-Or, if monetization is their only concern, they will tend to leave it up to the services they use, limiting their ability to choose a web design that fits their personality.
+Or, if monetization is their only concern, they will tend to leave it up to the services they use, sacrificing their freedom to pick a web design that fits their personality.

 This project is actually an internal feature of my content management system, [Mecha](https://github.com/mecha-cms), but I decided to make it a stand-alone project now so that other people can use it too.
 People seem to have a tendency to